Fishing for the convergent

 Battery of polls

 The socialists are also accelerating in Cerdanya, where Junts has had setbacks and where the former mayor of Puigcerdà, Albert Piñeira, is the Government delegate in Perpignan.
 Jordi Palomino is a non-attached councilor, but he ran for Junts, and is one of those desired by a sector of former convergents who are approaching the PSC.
-In contrast, in Girona, former councilor Carles Ribas – he obtained 1,600 votes, 4.6% of the key votes with PDECat – is in talks with Junts, and Aliança has also wanted to recruit him.
-The PSC also sounded out the mayor of Òrrius, Xavier Masgrau (Junts), but he refused, and, again, Aliança also contacted him.
+On the other hand, in Girona, former councilor Carles Ribas – he obtained 1,600 votes, 4.6% of the key votes with the PDECat – is in talks with Junts, and Aliança has also wanted to poach him.
+The PSC also sounded out the mayor of Òrrius, Xavier Masgrau (Junts), but he rejected it and, again, Aliança also contacted him.

 Convergent withdrawal

-In any case, the members of Ara Pacte Local have great independence from each municipality, and sources familiar with the matter estimate that "75% will run as independents" and more than "10% with the PSC and Junts", respectively.
+In any case, the members of Ara Pacte Local have great independence from each municipality and sources familiar with the matter estimate that "75% will run as independents" and more than "10% with the PSC and Junts", respectively.

 The joy of regrouping